 You may not figure a credit for mobile home privilege tax, penalties, or fees included in your property tax bill, or the portion of the property that is deductible as a business expense.

-Line 4a - Enter the total amount of Illinois Property Tax paid during the tax year for the real estate that includes your principal residence.
+Line 4a - Enter the total amount of Illinois Property Tax paid during the tax year for the principal residence that you own and any adjoining lots that are an extension of your primary residence.